 Unwind at Mambo Beach

-Mambo Beach is just as fun as the name implies.
+Mambo Beach is just as fun as the name implies and is one of the best beaches in Curaçao.
 With calm water ideal for swimming and floating, you could laze the day away in the surf.
 But if you’re the kind of person who gets antsy after lounging for too long, you’ll find plenty to do just off the soft sand.

 Play beach tennis, rent snorkel equipment, or stroll along the cute shops on Mambo Beach Blvd.
 No matter how you spend the afternoon, make time to sample a piña colada at a beach bar—it’s one of the best things to do in Curaçao after a day in the sun.